tillbiskup/evedata/docs/architecture.rst

     A two-dimensional view of the architecture, with technical and functional layers.
 The primary line of organisation in the code, according to different authors, should be the functional layers or packages, and each of the functional blocks should be organised into three technical layers: boundaries, controllers, entities.
 The idea and name of these three technical layers goes back to Ivar Jacobson (1992).
 The boundaries (sometimes called interfaces) contain two different kinds of elements: facades and resources.
 While resources are typically concerned with the persistence layer and similar things, facades are the user-facing elements providing access to the underlying entities and controllers.

-There are three functional layers with dependencies in one direction: dataset, evefile, and scan.
+There are three functional layers with dependencies in one direction: measurement, evefile, and scan.
 Each of the functional layers is divided into three technical layers, *i.e.* boundaries ("interfaces"), controllers, and entities (BCE).
 The boundaries layer contains both, the "interfaces" ("adapters") pointing to the user (facades) and those pointing to the underlying infrastructure (resources).
 Here, "user" can be either actual human users or other functional layers.
 This means that high-level functional layers shall not directly depend on elements of the lower technical layers of lower-level functional layers, but use the respective facades of the lower-level functional layers.
-As an example for the ``evedata`` package: the dataset functional layer uses the evefile and scan facades of the evefile and scan functional layers.
+As an example for the ``evedata`` package: the measurement functional layer uses the evefile and scan facades of the evefile and scan functional layers.

 A corresponding UML package diagram for :numref:`Fig. %s <fig-architecture_layers_technical_functional>` is shown in the figure below.
 Here, only the dependencies *within* the individual functional layers are shown, not the dependencies *between* the functional layers.
-The latter proceed from left to right: dataset > evefile > scan.
+The latter proceed from left to right: measurement > evefile > scan.

 .. _fig-uml_evedata: